 Launched in September 1997, the Corporation owns a national license for a French-language specialty channel, LCN.
 LCN broadcasts national news and general interest information.
 This channel has to offer newscasts updated at least every 120 minutes.
-Denis Lévesque, Le Québec Matin and Mario Dumont are some examples of shows that are presented.
-Its Website is accessible at tvanouvelles.ca.
+La Joute, Denis Lévesque, Le Québec Matin and Mario Dumont are some examples of shows that are presented.
+LCN content is available on the website tvanouvelles.ca and on its mobile app.

-MOI&CIE
+MOI ET CIE

-The Corporation owns a national license for a French-language digital specialty channel, MOI&cie.
-Aimed at women, it offers a variety of content that challenges, entertains and inspires with programming.that includes original locally produced programs, one-of-a-kind personal stories, impactful docu-reality shows and provocative dramatic series.
-This channel was launched on May 2, 2011 under the name MIIe and has been repositioned on February 1st, 2013 under the name, MOI&cie.
-Its Website is accessible at www.moietcie.ca.
+The Corporation owns a national license for a French-language digital specialty channel, MOI ET CIE.
+It offers a variety of content that challenges, entertains and inspires with programming devoted to hard-hitting documentaries, fiction series and films.
+This channel was launched on May 2, 2011 under the name Mlle and has been repositioned on February 1st, 2013 under the name, MOI&cie, and repositioned on April 23, 2018 under the name MOI ET CIE.
+Its website is accessible at tv.moietcie.ca.